anchittandon-create/AI-TeleSuite/src/REPLICATION_PROMPT.md

 ### **3. Folder & File Structure**

-Create the following directory structure and files:
+Create the following directory structure and files.
+The content for each file will be provided in the implementation details below.

 ```
 /